ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 17: June 18, Thursday
+**Today's Progress**: Continue ERC721 portions of cryptozombies and map out intended NFT details

+**Thoughts**: need to dive in deep to the implications of the transferTo v. approve standard, for owner to initiate transfer v. recipient requesting and owner approving

 ### Day 16: June 17, Wednesday
 **Today's Progress**: revisit ERC721 portions of cryptozombies; continued background on web3 pack; review DMM code